joshsoftware/lingo-bot/attendee/README.md

 ## Contribute

 Attendee is open source.
-TThe best way to contribute is to open an issue or join the [Slack Community](https://join.slack.com/t/attendeecommu-rff8300/shared_invite/zt-2uhpam6p2-ZzLAoVrljbL2UEjqdSHrgQ) and let us know what you want to build.
+The best way to contribute is to open an issue or join the [Slack Community](https://join.slack.com/t/attendeecommu-rff8300/shared_invite/zt-2uhpam6p2-ZzLAoVrljbL2UEjqdSHrgQ) and let us know what you want to build.

 See CONTRIBUTING.md for detailed instructions on how to contribute to Attendee.